 I have said many times on this blog, when a person is over 35 and still single they tend to fall into certain general categories

-- Those who never want to settle down – And that is a personal choice there is nothing wrong with living alone
+- Those who never want to settle down – some people really are more content being alone

 - Those who are too immature to have a decent relationship